anurag6569201/PlogPayouts/README.md

 1. **Categorization of Trash w/ Deep Learning**

-Used Transfer Learning on VGG19 model alongwith a custom dataset combined with an open-sourced and hand labelled ones.
+Used Transfer Learning on the VGG19 model along with a custom dataset combined with open-sourced and hand-labelled ones.

 2. **Reward System**